Canon 1Ds vs Nikon D750

 Feature comparison: Canon 1Ds vs Nikon D750

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1Ds and the D750 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), as well as the same magnification (0.70x).
 The following table reports on some other key feature differences and similarities of the Canon 1Ds, the Nikon D750, and comparable cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The D750 has one, while the 1Ds does not.
 While the built-in flash of the D750 is not very powerful, it can at times be useful as a fill-in light.

 The 1Ds writes its imaging data to Compact Flash cards, while the D750 uses SDXC cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The D750 features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1Ds only has one slot.

 Connectivity comparison: Canon 1Ds vs Nikon D750